MajikalExplosions/MajikalExplosions/README.md

 ## Hi there 👋, welcome to my personal GitHub!!
+#### You can find my personal [homepage at https://joseph.liu.us](https://joseph.liu.us).

-Many of my projects are hosted on a different account due to privacy and restrictions.
+Notes: Many of my projects are hosted privately on a different account due to restrictions.
 The code shared here consists of snippets and projects that I am free to make public.
+Check out my [homepage](https://joseph.liu.us) for some more details.

 ## About Me
 🙋 **I am Joseph Liu** 🙋